blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 - Info: https://islam.stackexchange.com/a/47010/61109
 - This is regardless of whether they are an apostate, Dhimmi, Mu'aahid or Harbi.
 For Harbis, this comes as warfare.

-- 4:97-98 (They should migrate from Dar Al-Harb)
+- 4:97-98 (They should migrate from Dar Al-Harb if they are oppressed and can't leave, otherwise they can stay there.
+Migration is good to increase the number of people for Jihad.)

+- Never take a life which Allah has made sacred (Not never take a life, which Allah has made sacred) [6:151, 25:68]
+- Whoever takes a life [except for spreading mischief in the land] \[5:32\]

+- Don't let hatred make you transgress
+-

 1. What treaties are being referred to in Verse 1?
 2. Why were treaties necessary?